-Our primary sources of liquidity have been cash flows from operations and equity and debt financings, including borrowings under our credit agreement, and our primary uses of cash will be for paying distributions to our unitholders and for replacement and growth capital expenditures, including the acquisition, development and exploration of oil and natural gas properties.
+Our primary sources of liquidity have been cash flows from operations and equity and debt financings, including borrowings under our credit agreement, and our primary uses of cash have been, and are expected to continue to be, to pay distributions to our unitholders and for replacement and growth capital expenditures, including the acquisition of oil and natural gas properties.
 Our ability to generate cash is subject to a number of factors, some of which are beyond our control, including weather, commodity prices, and general economic, financial, competitive, legislative, regulatory and other factors.